s10255751/Instacart-Dashboard/README.md

-# Instacart Dashboard
+# Flipkart Dashboard
-Created a dashboard along with business insights, analyses and recommendations in order to improve the sales performance of Instacart with a provided data set.
+Created a dashboard along with business insights, analyses and recommendations in order to improve the sales performance of Flipkart with a provided data set.